-Travelers should know that the political opposition has arranged anti-government demonstrations in recent months that could resume without prior notice.
+Travelers should be aware that the political opposition has organized anti-government demonstrations in recent months, which could resume without prior notice.
 Recent protests turned violent, with protestors clashing with police, resulting in deaths and injuries.
 Travelers are advised to avoid large gatherings and monitor local media for updates.